-Sometimes the simplest approach is the best.
-If the source datasets are relatively small ~ 100K records (one hundred thousand) it makes sense to consider a full refresh: an approach when the system polls all the records from the source and refreshes the destination.
+Sometimes the simplest approach is the best one.
+If the source datasets are relatively small ~ 100K records (one hundred thousand) it makes sense to consider a full refresh, an approach when the system polls all the records from the source and refreshes the destination.
 The records in the destination can be DELETED or TRUNCATED prior to reloading, or the full refresh can be combined with the MERGE (UPSERT).
 The full refresh also makes sense when other options are not available.

 Read about other change replication techniques available in Etlworks Integrator.